PauloPhagula/site/_posts/2017-04-06-js-inheritance-doesnt-exist.md

 thing (which doesn't exist).
-Overtime though, as Java was the mainstream programming language back then, he was asked to "massage" the language as to make it more "familiar" for Java developers, as they were JavaScript's potential users ... and err... this is where shit got fucked up.
+Overtime though, as Java was the mainstream programming language back then, he was asked to "massage" the language as to make it more "familiar" for Java developers, as they were JavaScript's potential users ... and err... this is where things went wrong.
 The massaging brought along `new` and other constructs that don't exist in Scheme naturally.